AwertzHVD/EPR_Uebungen/README.md

 ---

-## 🧩 Subjects Included
+## 🧩 Subject Included
-- 🧠 **ADA** – Algorithmisches Denken und AI-basiertes Problemlösen
 - 💻 **EPR** – Einführung in die Programmierung
-- 📋 **REQ** – Requirements Engineering
-- ...and more as the semester continues!

 ---

 ## 🧑‍💻 How to Use
-1. Browse to the subject you’re interested in.
-2. Open the corresponding exercise folder.
+1. Open the corresponding exercise folder.
-3. Review the code, documentation, or notes.
+2. Review the code, documentation, or notes.

 ---